-8. Are you currently under treatment for your STD?
+8. Are you currently under treatment for your STI?
 If so, please share whether you have explored prescription medication, over-the-counter medication, or holistic and natural approaches.

 My doctor prescribed acyclovir straight out the gate and I took it twice daily.